deors/deors-demos-microservices/readme.md

 NOTE: The following labs are created on a Linux/OSX machine, hence some commands may need slight adjustments when working on Windows, e.g. replace `${ENV_VAR}` by `%ENV_VAR%`, and replace forward-slashes by back-slashes (although in some commands Windows also understand forward-slashes).

-NOTE: The following labs have been tested with Spring Boot 2.1.2, Apache Maven 3.6.0 and Java 11.0.2, the latest versions of them available at the time of publishing this.
+NOTE: The following labs have been tested with Spring Boot 2.1.3, Apache Maven 3.6.0 and Java 11.0.2, the latest versions of them available at the time of publishing this.

 ## Iteration 1) The basics

 ### 1.1) Set up the configuration store

-The configuration store is a repository where microservice settings are stored, and accessible for microservice initialisation at boot time.
+The configuration store is a repository where microservice settings are stored, and accessible for microservice initialization at boot time.

 Create and change to a directory for the project: